TronFortyTwo/Tux-in-Space/type.typ

 # - NAME must be the first element of a type, PARENT the last
 # - please, use the indentation (using tabs)
 # - to write comments, start a line with '#'
-# - write the type elements in the same order
 # - there is no official support yet for types that are both hunter AND hunted
 ########################################################################
 ########################################################################